mvdcamme/C-Judge/README.md

 ## Behind the Scenes

-In what follows we include some information on the default compiler and linker options used by the judge, as well as information on how to test the judge itself.
+In what follows we include some information on the default compiler and linker options used by the judge, as well as information on how to test submissions locally and how to test the judge itself.

 ### Compilation, Linking, and Execution Commands used for Submissions